 The systematic uncertainties from different $\chi_{cJ}$ states identification ($E_\gamma$ and $M_{e^+e^-\ell^+\ell^-}$ requirements) are estimated by varying the requirements of $E_\gamma$ and $M_{e^+e^-\ell^+\ell^-}$ by $\pm 1~\text{MeV}$ or $\pm 1~\text{MeV}/c^2$, respectively.
 The maximum relative differences of the detection efficiencies are taken as the systematic uncertainties~\cite{NA62:2022exp}, which are $2.4\%$, $2.6\%$, and $3.0\%$ for $\chi_{c0}$, $\chi_{c1}$, and $\chi_{c2}$ channels, respectively.

-The systematic uncertainties arising from the signal and background shapes are evaluated by varying the signal shapes with the RooHistPdf tool~\cite{Verkerke:2003ir} and replacing background shapes from different size exclusive MC samples.
-Among the results of these fits, the largest upper limit on the BF is chosen.
+The systematic uncertainties associated with the signal and background shapes are evaluated by changing the interpolation order in the RooHistPdf tool~\cite{Verkerke:2003ir} within a reasonable range, and replacing background shapes obtained from different sizes of the exclusive MC samples, with a yield $9$ to $11$ times larger than the $\psi(3686)$ data sample.
+Among the results of these fits, the observed upper limits on the BF fluctuate slightly, and the largest one is chosen.